PrototypeZone/ceng153/old/tech153lab07.md

 ```
 Your task is to add header annotations for all files and add in the header information for all non-stub functions (ie./in other words: add header information for all functions that have code that does something).
 ## Task 2 - Creating a linked list
 While our current system keeps the information in an array, arrays can become quite complex, requiring more types, prioritization, and other factors.
 As such, we will transition to using a list data structure that can dynamically grow or shrink, rather than use a fixed sized construct such as an array.
-The linked list will dynamically allocate/deallocate memory, and track the various alarm records using pointers.
+The linked list will dynamically allocate/deallocate memory, and track the records using pointers.

 With linked lists, each collection of data is defined with a structure and additionally these structures have pointers that reference where other similar data records can be found.
 This next field is termed ‘self-referential’ as it holds a memory address to an object that is its own type.